maddiethedinosaur/funnydiehaha/icwpquestions.md

 # ICWP Questions
 ![this is a pnwc logo i used because i can't get the icwp logo rn cause school](left-communist.png)

-1. What is your roblox username?
+Question: What is your roblox username?

 <details>
-  <summary>Answer.</summary>
+  <summary>Answer</summary>

 My roblox username is Dinosaur_612.

 </details>

-2. What is your discord username?
+Question: What is your discord username?

 <details>
   <summary>Answer.</summary>